Projective measurements are sufficient for recycling nonlocality

 \textbf{Case (i):} ($\lambda=1$).
 Both measurements of $B_1$ are rank-1 projective.
 Let $A$ measure diagonally, by choosing $\theta=\frac{\pi}{4}$.
 Choose $B$'s observables as $B_0=\cos\phi\sigma_X+\sin\phi\sigma_Z$ and $B_1=\sin\phi\sigma_X+\cos\phi\sigma_Z$.
 Then, we let the unitaries only depend on the input, i.e.~$U_{by}=U_y$, and choose $U_0=\openone$ and $U_1=e^{i\left(\phi-\frac{\pi}{4}\right)\sigma_Y}$.
 Finally, we choose $C$'s observables as $C_{0}=C_1=\cos\phi \sigma_X+\sin\phi\sigma_Z$.
 From \eqref{S1} we obtain $S_1^{(1)}=2\sqrt{2}\cos\phi$ and from \eqref{S2} we obtain $S_2^{(1)}=\sqrt{2}\left(\cos\phi+\sin\phi\right)$.
 The trade-off becomes

 which we use in the range $2\leq S_1^{(1)}\leq 2\sqrt{2}$.
 In the remaining range, $0\leq S_1^{(1)}\leq 2$, one can straightforwardly choose observables to achieve the trivial, classical, trade-off $S_2^{(1)}=2$.
-In Appendix, we prove that there exists no strategy based on rank-one projective measurements that outperforms the above.
+In Supplementary Material, we prove that there exists no strategy based on rank-one projective measurements that outperforms the above.

 \textbf{Case (ii):} ($\lambda=2$).
 Both measurements of $B$ are identity projections.
 This trivialises the trade-off.
 We write $B_0=B_1=\openone$.
 Rank-1 projective measurements for $A$ implies $S_1^{(2)}=0$.
 Optimally choosing $U_{by}=\openone$, the post-measurement state is left maximally entangled and hence we optimally choose $C_0=\sigma_X$ and $C_1=\sigma_Z$ and let $A$ measure diagonally to reach the Tsirelson bound $S_2^{(2)}=2\sqrt{2}$.